Keep your brain sharp - how your brain works and the effects of aging

 One easy thing you can do in your everyday chores is to start using your non-dominant hand.
 This is a challenge to your brain and to our natural mind-to-muscle pathways of least resistance.
 Start with just brushing your teeth or stirring your coffee.
 It may be a bit comical at first, but remember, it's like learning the task for the first time for your brain.
 Be patient.
 Have a good laugh, which, by the way, is also good for your brain.

-Certain nutritional elements stand out for their ability to reach the brain effectively in the intricate dance of maintaining brain health.
-A good multivitamin is hands-down the best place to start!
-Antioxidants are essential for your brain's ongoing health.
-Choosing foods that have rich, vibrant colors ensures you're getting great antioxidants.
-Those colors are used by fruits and vegetables as a form of protection, so the more intense, the better they are for you.
-Pick up a copy of Jo Robinson's Eating On the Wild Side to learn more about how to get the most from your antioxidant-rich foods.
 There are also some new and exciting things in the research right now.
 Coffeeberry extract and an innovative type of concentrated liquid collagen micropeptides work hand in hand to feed the brain and encourage new neuronal connections within a half hour of being ingested.
 And their benefits are cumulative over time!
 These substances are adept at traversing the blood-brain barrier—that crucial checkpoint that shields the brain from harmful substances—while bypassing the protective enzymes encasing the brain that become too protective as we age.
 These are exciting and groundbreaking advances in improving our cognitive performance.

 Our brains also possess a specialized waste removal network akin to the body's lymphatic system, which I mentioned earlier, called the glymphatic system.
 It's tasked with eliminating aging cells and byproducts of cellular activity.
 This brain-cleansing process primarily occurs during sleep.
 As we grow older, our sleep patterns often deteriorate or become disrupted.
 It seems insomnia and non-specific anxiety haunt our sleeping hours.
 Without the deep sleep required for optimal functioning of this system, waste materials can accumulate in our brain tissue, put undue pressure on our brain's cleansing pathways, and begin gumming up our neuronal connections and the integrity of our gray matter.

-Health Direct | The Brain's Glymphatic System and why it is important to healthy aging
+The brain's glymphatic system displayed and why it is important to healthy aging

 Another way to promote your brain making new connections is to exercise it.
 Doing mentally stimulating activities such as puzzles, crosswords, and reading can help keep your brain sharp and alert.
 Learning new skills or a language can foster neural connections and enhance cognitive resilience.